top of page

 Right to Repair Debates Must Consider Your Right to Privacy

 A 2022 study by the University of Guelph in Ontario, Canada, found that nearly half of computer repair technicians accessed sensitive information not related or necessary to the repair including photos, videos and financial data.
-The study also revealed that almost none of the repair centers studied, both independent or part of a national chain, had any privacy policies or customer data protections in place whatsoever.
-The results can be more impactful for women and other vulnerable populations, including LGBTQ+ individuals, who have a much higher risk of intrusion into their personal data.
+Most repair centers, whether independent or part of a national chain, lacked any privacy policies or customer data protections.
 Privacy intrusions like this aren’t just annoyances, they can be devastating for a person’s sense of safety and security.

-Currently the US does not have a federal privacy law in place that would cover these questions, so the onus falls on the state legislatures as 'right to repair’ becomes one of the hottest topics in efforts to address competition in the U.S. economy.
+Currently, the U.S. lacks a federal privacy law addressing these concerns, so the onus falls on the state legislatures.
 Proponents of these bills framed as ‘right to repair’ proposals point to the consumer benefit of more choices and access to repair options beyond the device manufacturer and authorized repair centers.
-Critics however contend that this kind of unfettered access to data from independent and unauthorized repair providers could turn into a treasure trove for bad actors unless it has careful clear guidelines are in place.
+Critics, however, contend that this kind of unfettered access to data from independent and unauthorized repair providers could turn into a treasure trove for bad actors unless it has careful clear guidelines in place.

 Legislators must consider the profound privacy impacts on those users that will be impacted by these bills, especially those marginalized and vulnerable users that may be most impacted or harmed by inadequate privacy protections, such as LGBTQ+ users.
 These bills should and must include strong consumer protection standards including guardrails on the access to and use of consumer information including passwords, security codes or other materials that would unlock secure features built into the device, especially when they are not necessary to the repair being performed.
 Policymakers need to consider not just the device itself, but the impact for the human user behind it.